alexbelgium/hassio-addons/piwigo/README.md

 1. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration
-Webui can be found at <http://your-ip:8081>.
-The default username/password : described in the startup log.
-Configurations can be done through the app, except for the following options.
+Webui can be found at <http://your-ip:81>.

 ```yaml
 GUID: user